Easy RISC-V

 Summary of computational instructions

 (Operand a is rs1, and b is rs2 or immediate.
 In the instruction name [i] means an immediate variant is available.
-Subscript u means unsigned and s means two’s complement signed.)
+Subscript u means unsigned and s means signed in two’s complement representation.)

 Instruction Operation Immediate range